tdslaine/install_pulse_node/README.md

 That's it!
 Prometheus and Grafana should now be up and running on your machine, allowing you to import more dashboards tailored to your needs.

 ### Allow Access from within your local Network
-:exclamation: If you opted not to allow access from within your local-network to Grafana during the monitoring setup, follow these steps:
+:exclamation: If you opted not to allow access from within your local-network to Grafana during the monitoring setup, follow these steps: :exclamation:

 1. Find current local IP-Range:
 To find your own IP address range, you can use the `hostname -I` command.
 Open a terminal and enter the following command: